stephenajulu/ajulusthoughts1/content/offline.md

 ---
-title = "Oops, you are offline." type = "offline"
+title: Oops, You are Offline
 ---

 You should try to find some internet connection to browse here.
-You can visit the pages you have previously visited
+Meanwhile You can visit the pages you have previously visited